seanwbrooks/portfolio/README.md

-**Sean Brooks**
+**Portfolio Website**

 I built a website to collect my work as a Jr. Web Developer.
-The website gives a brief bio, links to my work, and contact information.
+The website gives a brief bio about me, links to my work, and contact information.

 **Getting Started**